brice-morin/ArduPi/WeatherStationFull/README.md

-Weather Station Arduino - Raspberry Pi with MongoDB
+Weather Station Arduino - Raspberry Pi (Full)
 ===================================================

-This weather station is pretty much the same as the original one, which I recommend you to test beforehand.
-On the Raspberry Pi, one big difference though: the data received from the Arduino are now pushed into a local MongoDB database (accessible in REST from any web-browser on the same LAN as the Pi, or anywhere in the world if you Pi as a public IP), in addition of printing temperature and light values on the terminal.
+This weather station combines the MongoDB and the SensApp version _i.e._, it locally stores data and periodically uploads them to SensApp (and clear the local data that have been uploaded).

 How-to:
 -------